-CCWG-Accountability: Draft Content for Second Public Comment Report

-Fundamental Bylaws (3.2 and 5.4)
+3B) Fundamental Bylaws

-V3 – 21 July 2015 Draft Author: Jordan Carter
+V4 – 22 July 2015 (now merging 3.2 and 5.4)

-3.2 Fundamental Bylaws

-3.2.1 What is a “Fundamental Bylaw”
+3B.1 What is a “Fundamental Bylaw”?

 ICANN’s Bylaws can generally be changed by resolution of the Board.
 With a 2/3 majority, the Board can change the rules of the game within ICANN.
 The CCWG-Accountability believes that some aspects of ICANN’s Bylaws are integral to the scope and nature of the organization, and that the authority to change such requirements should be vested more broadly than within the ICANN Board.